Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **Objection 1: "I can just use email for free."**

 **Response:**
 > "You're right, email is free.
 But it's also slow (2 day avg response), unprofessional (threads get messy), and untrackable (did they see it?).
-SendVelo costs $15/month but saves 10+ hours/month in approval tracking.
-If your time is worth more than $1.50/hour, SendVelo pays for itself."
+Thumbway costs $15/month but saves 10+ hours/month in approval tracking.
+If your time is worth more than $1.50/hour, Thumbway pays for itself."

 **Proof:**
 - Case study: User reduced approval time from 48 hours to 30 minutes